php-ds/ext-ds/README.md

 phpize --clean
 ```

-If you're on Windows, you can [download a compiled .dll on PECL](https://pecl.php.net/package/ds).
+If you're on Windows, you can download a compiled .dll on [PECL](https://pecl.php.net/package/ds) or under [releases](https://github.com/php-ds/extension/releases).

 ## Enable

 You'll need to add `extension=ds.so`  (or .dll if you're on Windows) to your primary *ini* file.